Preferred Drug List

 Here are some reasons a prior authorization may be needed:

-- There is a generic or pharmacy alternative drug available.
+- There is a generic or preferred alternative drug available.

 - The drug could be misused/abused.